snwh/paper-icon-theme/README.md

 Paper is simple and modern icon theme with material design influences

-Paper is a free culture icon theme by Sam Hewitt and is licenced under the terms of the [Creative Commons Attribution-Share Alike](https://creativecommons.org/licenses/by-sa/4.0/), unless otherwise specified.
+Paper is a free culture icon theme and is licenced under the terms of the [Creative Commons Attribution-ShareAlike](https://creativecommons.org/licenses/by-sa/4.0/), unless otherwise specified.

+Software that is part of the Paper Icon Theme source is free software; you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.txt)

 ###Getting Paper